0xVector/envoy-cache-ext/README.md

 cached and handed out to followers that could be coalesced.
 The filter (in a leader role) is then left to use the upstream response for itself.
 Other filter roles are not meant to receive a response directly from the upstream.

+**Rationale:** I wanted most of the caching logic to be contained in the cache class and the filter to not be too cluttered for future extensibility and encapsulation (cache internals can be improved without having to rewrite the filter).
+The filter is coupled to the cache to a degree (e.g. non completely trivial API calling contract, see the cache API part for more details), but this isn't that big of an issue as long as the filter is still small - even a rewrite of the filter, in case of some breaking cache API changes, wouldn't be too big of a cost.
+I chose to make the filter aware of its category (role) because we need some behaviour changes based on the role.
+The filter needs to at least return the correct `Filter..Status` value (which are different) and post the upstream response only in the Leader case.

 #### Key building

 The key is built in the filter itself.
 It is a simple concatenation of the host and path.